hakyimlab/Con-EnPACT/README.md

 Pretty simple.
 In practice, the "En" in "EnPACT" refers to "Enformer", the sequence-based predictor explored here.
 However, there is no reason that this should be the **only** model which can fulfill this role, so this code is intentionally modular to encourage exploration of other sequence-based predictors.
 The EnPACT model is also a flexible, but important, choice.
 Linear elastic net and a simple convolutional neural net are two currently implemented options, but exploration is again encouraged with modular code support.

+## What is "Con-EnPACT"

+Con-EnPACT is just "context-specific" EnPACT.
+It's what I'm calling my EnPACT models which I trained on a flu-context, multiomics dataset from [this study.](https://www.nature.com/articles/s41588-024-01668-z)

 ## Training an EnPACT model

 The steps to train an EnPACT model are labeled in the following figure: